microsoft/AI_Agents_Hackathon/docs/rules.md

 **5. ELIGIBLE ENTRY**

 To be eligible, an entry must meet the following content/technical requirements:

-Your entry must be your own original work; and please note the video portion of your entry must be solely your own work, including but not limited to, the actual filming, editing, graphic design, etc. of the video.
+Your entry must be your own original work, and please note the video portion of your entry must be solely your own work, including but not limited to, the actual filming, editing, graphic design, etc. of the video.

 Your entry cannot have been selected as a winner in any other contest; and